kkrugler/flink-training/README-Bootcamp.md

 Each of these exercises include:
 - an `...Exercise` class with most of the necessary boilerplate code for getting started
 - a JUnit Test class (`...Test`) with a few tests for your implementation
-- a `...Solution` class with a complete solution
+- a `...Solution` class with a complete solution.

+If there are multiple exercises, the class name will be `...1Exercise`, `...2Exercise`, and so on.

 There are Java versions of all the exercise, test, and solution classes.
 They can each be run from IntelliJ.